systemd/mkosi/mkosi/resources/mkosi.md

   image.
 By default when building an image and an output artifact already exists `mkosi` will refuse operation.
 Specify this option once to delete all build artifacts from a previous run before re-building the image.
-If incremental builds are enabled, specifying this option twice will ensure the intermediary cache files are removed, too, before the re-build is initiated.
+If caching between builds is enabled, specifying this option twice will ensure the intermediary cache files are removed, too, before the re-build is initiated.
 If a package cache is used (also see the "Files" section below),